 Containerized applications are one way to do this.

 Containers are, simply put, a way to virtualize an entire software ecosystem.

 Specifically, contailers alow developers to observe and understand different operating systems that are working together inside an organization.
 Which makes them essential for large-scale IoT.

-In fact, containers are so essential that Gartner predicts that three-quarters of global organizations will be using containerized applications by 2022.
+In fact, containers are so essential that Gartner predicted that three-quarters of global organizations would be using containerized applications by 2022.
 That is compared to under a third of businesses using them the year before.